 The problems facing the next generation of engineers will be transdisciplinary in nature.
 The problems of the 21st century will require convergent research to address the challenges of sustaining civilization’s continuing advancement, while still improving the quality of life.
 In response, the Introduction to Research course will be developed around five of the 14 Grand Challenges for Engineering identified by the U.S. National Academy of Engineering (NAE).
 Specific Grand Challenges include: restore and improve infrastructure, provide access to clean water, secure cyberspace, manage the nitrogen cycle, and make solar energy economical.

 This is a freshman/sophomore-level course.
 The course will consist of one hour of in-class participatory learning and one hour of active laboratory experimentation.
 This class will introduce students to the concepts and skills related to identifying research collaborators, developing a research hypothesis, conducting a formal literature review, obtaining research funding through grant proposal writing, designing experiments, data collection, data analysis techniques and presentation of research findings.

 Structure of the course

 The course will be limited to 20 students for the initial cohort.
-The cohort will divided into two-person teams, with each team being consisting of one freshman and one sophomore.
+The cohort will be divided into two-person teams, with each team being consisting of one freshman and one sophomore.
 Each team will focus on one Grand Challenge project.
 Two teams will do the same Grand Challenge, but using different approaches.

-Class meetings consist of: 15 minutes of an instructor-based presentation; 30 minutes of student/instructor interactive learning and five minutes class wrap-up/next steps.
+Class meetings consist of 15 minutes of an instructor-based presentation; 30 minutes of student/instructor interactive learning and five minutes class wrap-up/next steps.